phicus/krill-user-guide/docs/src/krill2/dashboard.md

 Then more widgets can be added to give the screen more functions.
 :::

-Para añadir un widget, una vez que estamos en modo edición del dashboard, lo podemos hacer desde el botón inferior derecho de la pantalla, pulsado sobre el que nos interese.
-El widget se agregará al primer espacio libre que detecte en la pantalla.

-Para mover o cambiar el tamaño de un widget debemos primero hacer clic en el icono del candado que aparece en su encabezado().
-Después de esto, se habilitará un botón junto a su título.(), que nos permitirá moverlo, y otro en la esquina inferior derecha para poder redimensionarlo().

-Para eliminar un widget, una vez desbloqueado, debemos hacer clic en el botón de la papelera que aparecerá en el lado derecho del encabezado.

-Tras terminar el "tutorial" y añadir widgets encontramos el dashboard con los widgest elegidos o los que hay por defecto.
+To add a widget, once we are in the dashboard's edition mode, we can do it from the button at the botton on the right of the page, by clicking the one we are interested in.
+The widget is going to be added in the first free space that it detects on the screen.

+To move or change the size of a widget we must first click on the padlock icon that appears on its header().
+After that, a button is going to be available next to its title. (), it will allow us to move it, and other at the right bottom corner will allow us to change its size().

+To delete a widget, once it is unlocked, we should click on the trash can button that appears at the right of the header.

+After finishing the "guide" and adding widgets we find the dashboard with the chosen widgets or the default ones.
 ![Widgets](@images/krill2/main/0202.png)

 Algunos widgets son:

 - **Resumen de la red**: Colored graph by sectors that gives updated information on the network's condition regarding Hosts and Services and differentiating its conditions.
 - **Hosts' problems**: List of the problems related to hosts that affects the network more ordered by criticality.
-- **Services' problems**: List of the problems related to the kksksects the network more ordered by criticality.
+- **Services' problems**: List of the problems related to services that affects the network more ordered by criticality.
-- **Historial de problemas**: Lista de problemas en las últimas 24 horas registrados por Krill.
+- **Historial de problemas**: List of problems registered by Krill in the last 24 hours.
+-
 ## Tool bar and local search

 ![AppBar](@images/krill2/main/0205.png)